RootGPT-YouTube/rootgpt-Cromup/README.md

 `cd .. && rm -fr rootgpt-Cromup/`
 Finally, you can enjoy the best browser!
 PS: Known bugs (if you can, you can help me!):
-1. Sometimes, the icon in the menu must be created manually, I don't know why...
-However, the executable are in ~/Cromite/cromite;
+1. Sometimes, the icon in the menu must be created manually.
+I don't know why, by the way, in Cinnamon (tested in Mint and LMDE) works great... for the link, the executable are in ~/Cromite/cromite;
 2. In some DEs, the Chromium icon will appear instead of the Cromite one.